-Canon M6 versus Fujifilm X-Pro1
+Canon M6 vs Fujifilm X-Pro1

-The Canon EOS M6 and the Fujifilm X-Pro1 are two digital cameras that were revealed to the public, respectively, in February 2017 and January 2012.
+The Canon EOS M6 and the Fujifilm X-Pro1 are two digital cameras that were officially introduced, respectively, in February 2017 and January 2012.
 Both the M6 and the X-Pro1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.

 Body comparison: Canon M6 vs Fujifilm X-Pro1

 An illustration of the physical size and weight of the Canon M6 and the Fujifilm X-Pro1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The M6 can be obtained in two different colors (black, silver), while the X-Pro1 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro1 is considerably larger (51 percent) than the Canon M6.
 Moreover, the X-Pro1 is markedly heavier (15 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the X-Pro1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.